Lynne Roberts (basketball)

-Lynne Renee Roberts (born August 28, 1975) is an American professional basketball coach who is the head coach for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
+Lynne Renee Roberts (born August 28, 1975) is an American professional basketball coach who most recently served as the head coach for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
 She previously served as head coach at Chico State, Pacific, and Utah.

 Early life and education

 Roberts was born and raised in Redding, California.
 She attended Enterprise High School where she earned 12 varsity letters and was awarded the 1993 Northern Section Player of the Year.

 Roberts attended Seattle Pacific University, where she played for the Falcons.
 During her time with the Falcons (1993–1997), Roberts set a school record for 3-pointers made in one season at 82 and for three-point percentage in a game when she made 7 of 8 against Willamette.
 Roberts regards her most memorable moment at college when she made the game winning 3-pointers to defeat Division I's UC Davis Aggies.
 Roberts graduated in 1997 with a bachelor's degree in history.